-The transmission oil level should be checked before each ride.
-In addition, the transmission oil must be changed at the intervals specified in the periodic maintenance and lubrication chart.
+The final gear case must be checked for oil leakage before each ride.
+If any leakage is found, have a Yamaha dealer check and repair the ATV.
+In addition, the final gear oil level must be checked and the oil changed as follows at the intervals specified in the periodic maintenance and lubrication chart.

-To check the transmission oil level
+To check the final gear oil level